celo-org/docs/docs/cel2/faq.md

 - CELO token duality?
 Supported, see [Token Duality](https://specs.celo.org/token_duality.html)
 - Fee currencies?
 Supported, see [Fee Abstraction](https://specs.celo.org/fee_abstraction.html)
 - Epoch rewards?
-No supported in Dango but will be supported in Alfajores and Mainnet
+Not supported in Dango, but will be supported in Alfajores and Mainnet

 ## Not sure what you need to do?